 Since Hollywood Studios was once a working movie set and it was not originally set up as a theme park this makes a visit with infants a bit more challenging.
 Then again, several of the shows are aimed directly at children, albeit usually older than infants.
 Most visitors find they can see everything they desired on the first day, without needing to return.

-Every restroom in Disney-Hollywood Studios is equipped with a changing table.
+Every restroom in Disney’s Hollywood Studios is equipped with a changing table.

 The child care center is a godsend for parents with infants.
 At Disney-Hollywood Studios, it’s located just inside the main gate, off to the side near First Aid.
 Here nursing mothers may step into private rooms and feed their babies.
 In the center of the room is a space set aside for changing tables, a play area for older siblings (it includes a TV playing Disney movies), bathrooms and training potties, and a shop selling baby products like diapers, wipes, creams, and clothing.
 Just about everything you could possibly need is sold here.

 In addition to the baby center, mothers may nurse anywhere in the park.
 No one will ask nursing mothers to stop or move.
-Good spots in Disney-Hollywood Studios include restaurants (especially Toy Story Pizza Planet and the ABC Commissary) or even noisy attractions with lots of action, such as the Indiana Jones Stunt Spectacular or Lights Motors Action.
+Good spots in Disney’s Hollywood Studios include restaurants or even noisy attractions with lots of action, such as the Indiana Jones Stunt Spectacular.

-Since infants don’t particularly care about their surroundings (it’s all new to them), and we suggest leisurely walking through the park and enjoying your new addition to your family.
+Since infants don’t particularly care about their surroundings, and we suggest leisurely walking through the park and enjoying your new addition to your family.
 There are two attractions which we would recommend

 Then, there are rides that you will either have to skip, or ride without your infant: